Butane Can Disposal: All You Need to Know

-Do you have empty camp stove cans cluttering your garage because you don’t know how to dispose of butane canisters?
+Do you have empty camp stove cans cluttering your garage because you don’t know the safe and proper way to dispose of them?

 Correct disposal of these canisters is important for several reasons.
 It will clear up your storage space, prevent accidental explosion, and ensure that your dud canisters don’t end up in a landfill harming the environment.